 This section summarizes ten forms of misconduct that may be committed by prosecutors:

 Nevada law has strict rules about what evidence may be admitted and what evidence is too irrelevant or prejudicial to be admitted.
 In general, the following types of evidence are usually inadmissible in criminal trials:

 Prosecutors may try to use legal loopholes to sneakily or casually introduce otherwise inadmissible evidence.
 But if the court finds this inadmissible evidence deprived the defendant of his/her rights to a fair trial, the defendant could be entitled to a new trial.

 Prosecutors have to be very careful that everything they say has a basis in the evidence.
 In general, they may not express personal opinions that are baseless.
 They may only express personal opinions that are drawn from admissible evidence.4

 Example: Jerry is on trial for murder in Nevada.
 Jerry’s defense is that his brother was his alibi.
 The prosecutor then says that Jerry’s brother is a pathological liar.
 However, there is no evidence to support that claim.
 Therefore, the prosecutor’s claim is prosecutorial misconduct.

 In the above example, Jerry’s attorney should object when the prosecutor makes the baseless claim about the alibi.
 The judge could then “sustain” the objection and instruct the jury to disregard what the prosecutor said.

 Prosecutors are required to reveal all relevant evidence, especially if it suggests that the defendant may be innocent.
-Suppressing evidence that could cause the defendant to be acquitted is a major violation of constitutional rights.5
+Suppressing evidence that could cause the defendant to be acquitted is considered a Brady violation.5

 Example: Ian is accused of rape in Nevada.
 His defense is that the accuser falsely accused him.
 Indeed, the accuser confides in the prosecutor that she lied about the rape because she was angry at Ian.
 The accuser then kills herself.